sunilswain7/div-it-up/4-bank-project/README.md

 ### Assignment

-These are features in your solution project so document how you you implemented the assignment task, the issues you faced and how did you fix them (in solution.md).
-You can include screenshots of that feature as well.
+These are features in your solution project so document how you implemented the assignment task (in solution.md).
+You can include screenshots/video of that feature as well.